xdevelnet/cccsvparser/README.md

 This library is a copy of http://sourceforge.net/projects/cccsvparser/ I've uploaded it here in order to continue development as the original appears to be inactive.
+There is some amount of small fixes added by me and suggested by another users.
+I don't remember their names because repository with attached issues and PR's were deleted for unknown reason.

+I know that this parser isn't best possible CSV parser for C language, which is greatly shown by valgrind, but it just does it's job.
+Feel free to make a PR if you want to fix it or just suggest something better for me.
+Thanks.

 Example usage: